 Patients will often get X-rays prior to coming back into the exam rooms, which the nursing staff generally pull up on PACS.
 Just double check this is done before calling an attending into the room.
-If you're unsure about a patient's post-op recovery course, a good place to look is the full operative report, which Dr. Park usually does himself.
+If you're unsure about a patient's post-op recovery course, a good place to look is the full operative report, which attendings often do themselves.
 He often will include a section in the bottom that details weight bearing status, when the patient should follow-up, restrictions, bracing required, etc.